mvoran/spotify-playlist-analysis/README.md

-# Spotify Playlist Analysis
+# Spotify Playlist Analysis Tool

-This Go program analyzes your Spotify playlists and identifies tracks from a specified year range that don't appear in your "Top Tracks" playlists.
+A Go application that analyzes your Spotify playlists to identify tracks from a specified year range that don't appear in your "Top Tracks" playlists.

 ## Motivation